curlsloth/NYU-HPC-4-newbies/README.md

 You can modify the requested resources as you want.
 But the more you requested, the longer queue time will be.
 Also, there's a limit of resource you can request, see [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices?authuser=0#h.p_ID_142).

-Unless your job really needs GPU and you are very experienced with it, I don't recommend requesting for any GPUs (at least not on NYU HPC) for two reasons:
-1. **The queue time will be very long.** GPU is rare and everyone wants to use it.
-In my experience, the fast computational speed of GPU cannot make up the extra queue time for requesting any GPU.
-It may be faster by just requesting CPUs.
-2. **NYU HPC will kill the job with low GPU usage.** After a long queue your GPU job finally start running!
-However, if the GPU usage is much lower than what you requested, you job will be terminated.
-It may take too much time to trial-and-error on this aspect as you will waste more time in queue.

 As the script will save the output under `/scratch/ac8888/pytorch-example/slurm_output/`, you will need to create a folder by running `mkdir /scratch/ac8888/pytorch-example/slurm_output`

 Now you can execute the script by running this line: